 Stanwood Needlecraft Wooden Umbrella Winder

 A medium-sized solid Umbrella Swift, made of birch wood material with a finely sanded finish.
-The overall construction and performance makes sure it lasts for years.
+The overall construction and performance make sure it lasts for years.

-The manufacturer selects wood pieces without scars or blemishes so these yarn swifts are less vulnerable to breakage and have a lovely uniform sanded finish.
+The manufacturer selects wood pieces without scars or blemishes.
+These yarn swifts are less vulnerable to breakage and have a lovely uniform sanded finish.